Anushka091922/Quantum-Model-/README.md

 Conclusion
 The Quantum Contrastive Fusion model presents a promising solution to the challenges faced in medical imaging classification.
 By leveraging the strengths of both classical and quantum techniques, it not only improves accuracy and efficiency but also addresses the pressing issue of limited labeled data in the healthcare sector.
 Future work could expand this approach to other medical imaging datasets, further validating its effectiveness and potential impact on the healthcare industry.

+### Usage
+- Copy and paste this code into your `README.md` file on GitHub.
+- Feel free to adjust any text or formatting as needed to fit your project's style and requirements!
+If you need any more adjustments, just let me know!